Comparison

 Common questions about using GameDay vs TidyHQ for membership organisations.

-No. GameDay collects registration fees but doesn't offer financial reporting, Xero integration, or accounting tools.
+No. GameDay collects registration fees but doesn't offer accounting integration with Xero or MYOB.
 Your treasurer is still reconciling in spreadsheets.
-TidyHQ syncs with Xero in real time — membership payments, event revenue, and invoices flow straight into your accounting software.
+TidyHQ syncs natively with Xero β€” membership payments, event revenue, and invoices flow straight into your accounting software.

 No. GameDay is built for competition management, not club governance.
 It doesn't offer meeting minutes, agenda management, committee task assignment, or document storage.
-TidyHQ includes all of these — agendas with timed items, action items that auto-assign, and 25 GB of document storage for policies and constitutions.
+TidyHQ includes all of these β€” agendas with timed items, action items that auto-assign, and 25 GB of document storage for policies and constitutions.

-GameDay doesn't offer a free tier — clubs typically access it through their state sporting body, which may subsidise the cost.
+GameDay doesn't offer a free tier directly β€” clubs typically access it through their state sporting body, which funds the licence as part of the federation arrangement.
+So it appears free at the club point of use.
 TidyHQ has a free plan with unlimited contacts, unlimited admin seats, and full features including governance tools.
 No credit card, no trial expiry.

 Sources